Anti-Discrimination and Harassment

 - Failed to comply with a direction given to the individual or organisation during the discipline process.

-Jensen’s Tennis is committed to developing and maintaining an effective dispute resolution and discipline policy.
-The Centre will aim to;
+City Community Tennis is committed to developing and maintaining an effective dispute resolution and discipline policy.
+We will aim to;

 - Ensure that any disputes are resolved promptly, objectively and with sensitivity.